ome/EMBL-EBI-imaging-course-05-2023/Day_4/setup.md

   * In the environment, install ``jupyter`` e.g. ``pip install jupyter``
   * Add the virtualenv as a jupyter kernel i.e. ``ipython kernel install --name "imaging_course_cellpose_day4_2023" --user``
   * Open jupyter notebook i.e. ``jupyter notebook`` and select the ``imaging_course_cellpose_day4_2023`` kernel or ``[conda env:imaging_course_cellpose_day4_2023]`` according to what is available.

+  To stop the notebook server, in the terminal where te server is running, press ``Ctrl C``.
+The following question will be asked in the terminal ``Shutdown this notebook server (y/[n])?``.
+Enter the desired choice.